 To comply with the stay at home orders issued by the City of Chattanooga and the State of Tennessee, all clergy and staff will be fully remote and working from home.
 This includes preparing for and participating in online services and activities.
 The chapel is now closed to the public and we ask all parishioners not to enter the church/nave, and to respect these new local laws and remain at home yourselves.

 We have moved our services and activities entirely online.
-All videos and livestreams will appear or take place on our Facebook page and are then archived further into playlists on our YouTube channel each evening for ease of finding.
-As of April 19, Sunday’s Morning Prayer service is being simulcast on our Facebook page and on our YouTube channel as well as here on our website on our Church Today page.
+All videos and livestreams will appear or take place on our Facebook page and are then archived further on our Facebook page and on our YouTube channel for ease of finding.
+As of April 19, Sunday’s service is being simulcast on our Facebook page and on our YouTube channel as well as here on our website on our Church Today page.

 If you do not immediately see the videos or livestreams on our Faecbook page, scroll down past our latest Photos block until you reach the Posts block – live streams and recorded videos with the ability to join or start a watch party (indicated by a purple button with popcorn in a bucket icon) will appear at the top of our Posts block or below the latest pinned post.
 Both livestreams and watch parties allow us to share comments with one another in real time; watch parties allow us to more easily respond to comments in writing, while during livestreams we can sometimes reply to comments by voice or in writing.